Key Takeaways

 Minors are ideal candidates.
 When a child receives a settlement, structured payments beginning at age 18 or 21 ensure the money isn't squandered.
 Many structures provide for education funding, then monthly income during early adulthood, then lump sums at mature ages.
 By the time recipients gain full access, they've often developed more financial wisdom.

-People with long-term care needs benefit from guaranteed income matched to anticipated expenses.
-If you'll need regular medical care, attendant assistance, or equipment replacement for life, a structured settlement can be designed to cover those predictable costs indefinitely.
+People with long-term care needs may benefit from scheduled income matched to anticipated expenses.
+If you will need regular medical care, attendant assistance, or equipment replacement for life, a structured settlement can be designed to cover predictable costs over time.

 Those concerned about financial discipline should honestly assess their abilities.
 If you've struggled with money management, if family members pressure you for loans, if you simply know you'd be tempted to spend a large sum impulsively—a structured settlement removes the temptation.

-Risk-averse individuals may value guaranteed payments over investment uncertainty.
-If market volatility keeps you up at night, and you'd rather know exactly what you'll receive than hope for higher returns, structured settlements provide that certainty.
+Risk-averse individuals may value scheduled payments over investment uncertainty.
+If market volatility keeps you up at night, and you would rather know the payment schedule than hope for higher returns, structured settlements can provide that predictability.

 Who Should Consider a Lump Sum?